The University of South Dakota

 His current research work relates to the application of nanomaterials for environmental remediation and clean energy.
 His areas of research encompass synthesis and characterization of nanomaterials and their applications towards photochemical storage and conversion of solar energy.
 Dr. Koodali is also part of an interdisciplinary team interested in impacts of land use to the Missouri River floodplain.

-He has one patent in the area of photocatalysis and has over ninety five published works.
+He has one patent in the area of photocatalysis and has over hundred published works.

 His very first contribution in the area of solar hydrogen production was cited by the National Science Foundation (NSF) as an example of transformative work in Science and Engineering and was among the eleven projects selected by NSF and highlighted in its budget request to Congress for the fiscal year 2013.